KevinWorkman/HappyCoding/blog/_posts/2020-06-20-black-lives-matter-to-me.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">To simplify following the criminal justice news of the last 36 hours, I posted a set of 10 links to police brutality videos on Facebook <br><br>Can&#39;t do that here, obvs<br><br>So I&#39;m putting them into a thread</p>&mdash; T. Greg Doucette (@greg_doucette) <a href="https://twitter.com/greg_doucette/status/1266751520055459847?ref_src=twsrc%5Etfw">May 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 (I'm going to post tweets and threads that have stuck with me.
 To see threads, click on them and then click "Show this thread" in Twitter.
-If you only look at one thread, make it [this one](https://twitter.com/greg_doucette/status/1266751520055459847).)
+If you only look at one thread, make it [greg_doucettes'status](https://twitter.com/greg_doucette/status/1266751520055459847).)

 It's like having a window into two completely different realities.
 I'm not new to this feeling, but it's been even more obvious recently.
 I generally consider myself an "ally" (even though I don't like that term, because I feel like it gives people a label to hide behind rather than putting real work in).
 But these past few weeks have caused me to question what being an "ally" means.